top of page

 However, it doesn’t have to be just another thing to add to your plate - it’s your first opportunity to establish lasting client relationships.
 (Bizagi)

-One thing that all of the elements we’ll talk about today have in common: they’re all proactive.
+What do all of the elements we’ll talk about today have in common?
+They’re all proactive.

 And if you’re a regular reader of our blog, it might feel like we’re beating a dead horse by how much we talk about proactivity.